mattrude/therudes.im/index.md

 permalink: /
 ---

 This is the **Rude Family's** communication services website.
-This site is here to provide basic infromation on useing this service.
+This site is here to provide basic infromation on using this service.
 A [XMPP]({{ site.url }}/doc/definitions/#xmpp-server) service provides messaging ability via a local client.
 By using this service, security in increased due to the settings and the fact this service is owned and ran by the users.

 ## How to use the service

 This service requires the use of a client to connect to the server with.
 Please see the [client list]({{ site.url }}/doc/client-list/) for a small list of available clients that may be used.
 My personal preferred clients is [Swift](http://swift.im/) for desktop/laptops and [ChatSecure](https://guardianproject.info/apps/chatsecure/) for mobile.

-## About: <small>This Service</small>

-An XMPP server provides basic messaging, [presence]({{ site.url }}/doc/definitions/#presence), and XML routing features.
-This page lists Jabber/XMPP server software that you can use to run your own XMPP service, either over the Internet or on a local area network.

-## About: <small>This Server</small>

-This server is running [Prosody](https://prosody.im) version {{ site.prosody-version }} on [Ubuntu](http://www.ubuntu.com/) version 16.04 LTS.
+## Services Provided

+### Confrence Rooms

+This service provides confrence rooms via the mulit-user chats (MUC) interface documented in [XEP-0045](http://xmpp.org/extensions/xep-0045.html).
+This service allows multiple users to join the same chat room or session at once and enabling all users in that room to comunicate freely.
+Users may connect to these chat rooms via other [federated]({{ site.url }}/doc/definitions/#federation) XMPP servers, but only members of this server may create new rooms.

+The confrence services URL is `conference.therudes.com`, the fingerprints are listed below.

+Please see the page [Using Confrences]({{ site.url }}/doc/using-confrences/) for more infromation on how to connect and use the confrencing service.

 ## Certificates Fingerprints